Go

 }

-If you want to use a third party library from the main function, you need to move the main package files on the top level to the main folder, and create the vendor folder.
+If you want to use third-party libraries in the main function, move main package files at the top level to the main folder to create the vendor folder.